PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

 PPMS domain
 ```````````
-Replace 'ppms.example.com' with your PPMS tracker domain.
+Replace 'ppms.example.com' with your PPMS Tracker domain.
 Please note that this value is used in 2 places:

 * 'https://ppms.example.com/audiences/static/widget/audience-manager.api.min.js'
 * 'ppms.example.com'